-- 1. It is not intended by this Zoning Ordinance to repeal, abrogate, annul, or in any way impair or interfere with any existing provisions of law, ordinance or resolution, or with any rules, regulations, or permits previously adopted or issued, or which shall be adopted or issued pursuant to law relating the use of buildings or premises, or with any private restrictions placed upon property by covenant, deed, or recorded plat, provided, however, where this Zoning Ordinance imposes a greater restriction upon the use of buildings or premises or upon the heights or buildings or requires greater lot areas, larger yards, or other open spaces than are imposed or required by such existing provisions of law, ordinance, or resolution, or by such rules, regulations, or permits, or by such private restrictions, the provisions of this Zoning Ordinance shall control. - 2.
-Whenever these regulations, subdivision plats, or development plans approved in conformance with these regulations, are in conflict with other local ordinances, regulations, or laws, the more restrictive ordinance, regulation, law, plat, or plan shall govern and shall be enforced by appropriate local agencies.
-When subdivision and development plans, approved by the Planning Commission, contain setback or other features in excess of the minimum Zoning Ordinance requirements, such features as shown on the approved plan shall govern and shall be enforced.
-Private deed restrictions or private covenants for a subdivision, which have not been approved by the Planning Commission and made a part of the approved subdivision plan, do not fall within the jurisdiction of enforcement by any local agency and cannot be enforced by the permit official.
+1. It is not intended by this Zoning Code to repeal, abrogate, annul, or in any way impair or interfere with any existing provisions of law, ordinance or resolution, or with any rules, regulations, or permits previously adopted or issued, or which shall be adopted or issued pursuant to law relating the use of buildings or premises, or with any private restrictions placed upon property by covenant, deed, or recorded plat, provided, however, where this Zoning Code imposes a greater restriction upon the use of buildings or premises or upon the heights or buildings or requires greater lot areas, larger yards, or other open spaces than are imposed or required by such existing provisions of law, ordinance, or resolution, or by such rules, regulations, or permits, or by such private restrictions, the provisions of this Zoning Code shall control.

-3. To avoid undue hardship, nothing in this Zoning Ordinance shall be deemed to require change in the plans, construction, or designated use of any building or premises on which an application for a certificate or permit was filed with the Town prior to the date of adoption of this Ordinance or amendment thereto, providing that the application meets all zoning and other requirements in effect on the date of said application.
+- 2. Whenever these regulations, subdivision plats, or development plans approved in conformance with these regulations, are in conflict with other local ordinances, regulations, or laws, the more restrictive ordinance, regulation, law, plat, or plan shall govern and shall be enforced by appropriate local agencies.
+When subdivision and development plans, approved by the Planning Commission, contain setback or other features in excess of the minimum Zoning Code requirements, such features as shown on the approved plan shall govern and shall be enforced.
+Private deed restrictions or private covenants for a subdivision, which have not been approved by the Planning Commission and made a part of the approved subdivision plan, do not fall within the jurisdiction of enforcement by any local agency and cannot be enforced by the permit official. - 3.
+To avoid undue hardship, nothing in this Zoning Code shall be deemed to require change in the plans, construction, or designated use of any building or premises on which an application for a certificate or permit was filed with the Town prior to the date of adoption of this Code or amendment thereto, providing that the application meets all zoning and other requirements in effect on the date of said application.
 The issuance of said certificate or permit shall be valid only if it is exercised within 180 days from the date of issuance of the certificate or permit.
-"Exercised", as set forth in this section, shall mean that binding contracts for the construction of the main building or other main improvement is under construction to a substantial degree or that prerequisite conditions involving substantial investments shall be under contract, in development, or completed.
+"Exercised", as set forth in this section, shall mean that binding contracts for the construction of the main building or other main improvement have been let, or in the absence of contracts, that the main building or other main improvement is under construction to a substantial degree or that prerequisite conditions involving substantial investments shall be under contract, in development, or completed.
 When construction is not a part of the use, "exercised" shall mean that the use is in operation in compliance with the conditions as set forth in the permit or certificate.